I’m thankful to be part of an industry that boasts the likes of Bill Bernbach, George Lois, Leo Burnett and David Ogilvy.

 Human beings are creative by nature, instincts such as storytelling are embedded at the heart of our psyche and we’re all hard wired to react to them.

-New age brand communicators must master the art of storytelling and learn to balance emotion and intellect in order to succeed.
+New age brand communicators must therefore master the art of storytelling and learn to balance emotion and intellect in order to succeed.